Testing

 request, server should respond with empty list of tools.

 Tests could be single or multi-document YAML files.
-Each document should be a valid MCP Story, that means it should have case
+Each document should be in a valid MCP Cases format, that means it can have case

 property with name of the test case and any number of properties prefixed with in